Agent-Sesame/03_getting_and_cleaning_data/CodeBook.md

 *XYZ is used to denote 3-axial signals in the X, Y and Z directions.*

 - Class of the variable: factor<BR>
-- The following table lists all levles of the variable, the deconstruction of the variable to derive its meaning, and the variable's unit of measurement.<BR>
+- The following table lists all levels of the variable, the deconstruction of the variable to derive its meaning, and the variable's unit of measurement.<BR>

+The following notes are a direct extract from the project's online information.
+Units of measurement was determined from the Machine Learning Repository, Smartphone-Based Recognition of Human Activities and Postural Transitions Data Set, Notes section.
+URL noted in the References section.
+To see units on the table, scroll to bottom and use the horizontal slider to view far right column.<BR>

-- Features are normalized and bounded within [-1,1].<BR>
+*- Features are normalized and bounded within [-1,1].*<BR>
-- Each feature vector is a row on the 'X' and 'y' files.<BR>
+*- Each feature vector is a row on the 'X' and 'y' files.*<BR>
-- The units used for the accelerations (total and body) are 'g's (gravity of earth -> 9.80665 m/seg2).<BR>
+*- The units used for the accelerations (total and body) are 'g's (gravity of* *earth -> 9.80665 m/seg2).*<BR>
-- The gyroscope units are rad/seg.<BR>
+*- The gyroscope units are rad/seg.*<BR>

 features.txt label | make.names label | Time or Frequency | Body or Gravity | What was Measured | Function Applied | Axis | Unit of measurement
 --------------------------- | --------------------------- | ----------------- | --------------- | -------------------------------- | ------------------ | ---- | ------------------------